Skip to main content

 5 mentions Positive Neutral Negative

-Users have mixed feelings about the game's monetization; while some perceive it as a potential cash grab, others acknowledge the reasonable price and the effort invested, suggesting it isn't solely driven by profit motives.
+Users have mixed feelings about the game's monetization; while some view it as a potential cash grab exploiting nostalgia, others acknowledge the reasonable price and evident effort put into the game, suggesting it is not purely profit-driven.

 • “Actually, this game looks more like a cash grab from people (like me) who have great sentiment toward the original game.”